-According to data from Hall and Giaccia in Radiobiology for the Radiologist, 6th edition (2006), during the gestational period from day 10 to week 25, a dose of 10 cGy (10 rad) is considered the cutoff point at which a pregnancy termination might be considered, based on medical issues relevant to the mother, the wishes of the couple, the possibility of CNS damage and intellectual disability of the child, religious background of the parents, and many other factors.
+According to data from Hall and Giaccia in Radiobiology for the Radiologist, 8th edition (2019), during the gestational period from day 10 to week 25, a dose much greater than 10 cGy (10 rad) might be the basis for pregnancy termination.
+Considerations include medical issues relevant to the mother, the wishes of the couple, the possibility of CNS damage and intellectual disability of the child, religious background of the parents, and many other factors.
 This will help to put into perspective the magnitude of dose that physicians and their patients should discuss during pregnancy.